Home to School Transport Policy (0 to 25 Year Olds)

 • up to 3 miles (if aged between 8 and 16)

-If the distance between home and school is more than these limits, the pupil is eligible for transport assistance.
+If the distance between home and the nearest suitable school is more than these limits, the pupil is eligible for Council funded travel assistance.

 3.3 Calculation of distances and available routes

-For eligibility purposes, the statutory walking distances will be calculated with reference to the shortest walking route a pupil can walk safely (accompanied as necessary).
-A route might include footpaths, bridleways and other tracks which are not passable by motorised transport.
+For eligibility purposes, the statutory walking distances are measured using the shortest walking route a pupil, accompanied as necessary, can walk in reasonable safety.
+This is not necessarily the shortest distance by road.
+The route might include footpaths, bridleways and other tracks and may access alternative pedestrian entrances to school which are not passable by motorised transport.

 For pupils who fall within the 'Extended Rights' eligibility criteria the 6 mile and 15 mile upper limits are not walking routes (see section 3.5).
 These routes are those which are passable using a suitable motorised vehicle.
 In short, the two upper limits will be measured along road routes.